 Automating the intake and appointment follow-up process, including patient satisfaction surveys, allows practices to spend more time making patients feel comfortable and provides more time for doctors to give patients the care they need throughout the day.

 Group appointments are not necessarily a new strategy, but they are an underutilized one by healthcare professionals.
-Shared medical appointments, where patients with similar conditions are treated in a group setting by one physician, can provide effective care for routine chronic conditions such as diabetes and hold patients more accountable to a care plan via the group setting, according to the American Academy of Family Physicians.
+Shared medical appointments, where patients with similar conditions are treated in a group setting by one physician, can provide effective care for routine chronic conditions such as diabetes and hold patients more accountable to a care plan via the group setting.

 By treating numerous patients with similar conditions at once, practices can alleviate wait times and treat more patients over the course of a day.
 During predictable patient surge volume, this could potentially lead to higher patient satisfaction thanks to better quality outcomes and more timely visits.

-Even if you’re not a urologist giddily counting down the days until March, every practice will experience a timely jolt of patient appointments at some point.
+Even if you’re not a urologist, every practice will experience a timely jolt of patient appointments at some point.
 It doesn’t have to be a cause for concern if your practice has taken the necessary steps in anticipation of that moment.
 Rather, it should be a cause for celebration, just like an underdog upset.